avitalys/cordova-plugin-sms-receiver/README.md

 ```

 ### startReception ###
-Start the SMS receiver waiting for incoming message
+Start the SMS receiver waiting for incoming message.
 The success callback function will be called everytime a new message is received.
-The success return value is a JSON object {"originatingAddress":"+32472345678", "messageBody":"Hello World"}
+The success return value is a JSON object {"originatingAddress":"+32472345678", "messageBody":"Hello World"}.
 The error callback is called if an error occurs.

 Example: